COVID-19 Prevention Advice, Resources, and History

-This guide is my attempt to provide relevant information and updates for Analog.Cafe readers in light of the global pandemic.
+This article is my attempt to provide relevant information and updates for Analog.Cafe readers in light of the global pandemic.

-✪ Note 2: If you have a correction or would like to contribute to this guide, please contact me.
+✪ Note: If you have a correction or would like to contribute to this guide, please contact me.

 Background: I work as a senior web developer at WebMD.
-I build applications for healthcare professionals and have access to some digital tools they use in everyday practice.
-I’ve learned how to understand and interpret scientific research at the University of Toronto as a BSc undergraduate student.
-I am making my best attempt to back each claim I make here with a direct link to the relevant research.
-I welcome corrections and comments: you can reach me via email, d at analog dot cafe.
+I build applications for healthcare professionals but I am not a doctor nor a scientist.
+In this article, I simply use my understanding of how to read and interpret scientific papers, which I’ve got at the University of Toronto as a BSc undergraduate student of 2009.
+I am making my best attempt to back each claim I make here with a direct link to the relevant paper.

-The COVID-19 disease, caused by the SARS‐CoV‐2 virus, is believed to infect people through cough droplets and fine aerosol particles that escape our mouth in certain circumstances.
-Those particles may persist in the air around the infected person for some time and precipitate or get slathered on inanimate objects, like film and cameras, by the sick person.
+The COVID-19 disease, caused by the SARS‐CoV‐2 virus, is believed to infect people through cough droplets and fine aerosol particles that escape our mouths in certain circumstances.
+Those particles may persist in the air for some time and precipitate or get slathered on inanimate objects, like film and cameras.
 You may learn about the dynamics of droplets from this video.

-The virus is also known to replicate efficiently in cats and ferrets but not dogs, pigs, or chickens.
+The virus is also known to replicate efficiently in cats and some other domestic animals.
 The linked article describes lab-controlled settings for infection, not real-world scenarios.

 Many persons end up carrying and spreading the virus without showing any symptoms.
 The pathogen is highly contagious, much more than seasonal flu, and it is also ten times more likely to kill a person than seasonal flu.
 Aside from contact, the likelihood of infection depends on the total number of viruses allowed to enter our bodies, i.e., infectious dose, which is speculated to be in hundreds.